tclinguistics/tclinguistics.github.io/_README.md

 **Basic settings**

 `site_title` – change this to your website's title.
-This shows up in the browser's title bar, and in the sidebar.
+This shows up in the browser's title bar, and in the header and footer.
-`site_tagline` – change this to be a description of your site.
-This shows up under the title/logo in the sidebar.
 `favicon_image` – change this to the location of your favicon image, which shows up in the browser's title bar.

 **Header settings**

-`logo_image` – if you'd like to use a logo instead of plain text title in your sidebar, enter the link to it here.
+`logo_image` – if you'd like to use a logo instead of plain text title in your header, enter the link to it here.
 `logo_width` – set the width (in pixels) that your logo should appear at.
 This is useful for adding retina display support – for example if your original image is 400px wide, you could set this value to `200` to display a retina-ready image.
-`overlay_opacity` – this sets the opacity of the sidebar overlay, and when you hover over portfolio items.
-Use a decimal value here, e.g. `0.8` will give you 80% opacity.

 **Menu settings**

 This allows you to set the links inside your menu.
 Add each one as a list item with a `title` and `url`.
 When hosting on GitHub Pages, make sure you leave a trailing `/` at the end of links to category pages (e.g. `/blog/` or `/projects/`).

+**Footer settings**

+`logo_image` – if you'd like to use a logo instead of plain text title in your footer, enter the link to it here.
+`logo_width` – set the width (in pixels) that your logo should appear at.
+This is useful for adding retina display support – for example if your original image is 400px wide, you could set this value to `200` to display a retina-ready image.
+`footer_tagline` – sets the text that dispays underneath the site title/logo in the footer.

 **Grid settings**

+`overlay_opacity` – this sets the opacity of the overlay when you hover over grid items (portfolio and blog posts).
+Use a decimal value here, e.g. `0.8` will give you 80% opacity on hover.
-`grid_spacing` – this sets the amount of spacing (in pixels) between each item in grid image galleries.
+`grid_spacing` – this sets the amount of spacing (in pixels) between each item in the grid layout.

 **Contact settings**